fotor-2025042422352

 "Both teams cooperated fully with the FIA in this investigation and provided all the relevant information.
 The investigation, which involved CAD checks and a detailed analysis of the development process adopted by Aston Martin, confirmed that no wrongdoing had been committed, and therefore the FIA considers that the Aston Martin aerodynamic upgrades are compliant.
 Article 17.3 specifically defines and prohibits Reverse Engineering, i.e. the digital process of converting photographs (or other data) to CAD models, and prohibits IP transfer between teams, but equally, this Article permits car designs getting influenced by those of competitors, as has always been the case in Formula 1.
 In the analysis, we carried out we confirmed that the processes followed by Aston Martin were consistent with this Article's requirements".

-For Sebastian Vettel the changes concern the second unit related to the energy recovery system, while the Red Bull mechanics are working to install the third unit relating to the exhaust system on Pérez’s car.
-A further modification is carried out on Lewis Hamilton's car a few hours before the tests, as well as for Leclerc's car, where the second gearbox and the second transmission were installed.
-In this case, both drivers are not penalized on the starting grid as the new components are among those usable in the maximum number established by the technical regulations.
-Remaining in the pre-race technical field, the Federation releases a statement in which it declares the legality of the updates brought by Aston Martin, highlighting how the design of the new components, which recalls the one used by Red Bull Racing, has not violated the provisions.
-The McLaren team and the mental health charity Mind announce a challenge for the fundraising, with the aim of raising 59.000 pounds in view of the week of the British Grand Prix.
-In Mercedes, the Team Principal, Toto Wolff, states behind the start of the Spanish Grand Prix weekend:
+For Sebastian Vettel, the changes concern the second unit related to the energy recovery system, while the Red Bull mechanics are working to install the third unit relating to the exhaust system on Pérez’s car.
+A further modification is carried out on Lewis Hamilton's car a few hours before the test sessions, as well as on Leclerc's car, on which the second gearbox and the second transmission were installed.
+In both cases, drivers are not penalized on the starting grid, as the new components fell within the maximum number permitted by the technical regulations.
+Remaining in the pre-race technical field, the Federation releases a statement, confirming the legality of the updates introduced by Aston Martin.
+The FIA emphasises how the design of the new components, which resembles that used by Red Bull Racing, did not violated the provisions.

 "With the third quickest car underneath us, we extracted the maximum points possible in Miami.
-Considering George's start position, it was a great recovery drive, helped by when the Safety Car was deployed .
+Considering George's start position, it was a great recovery drive, helped by when the Safety Car was deployed.
 But the timing was unfortunate for Lewis who was strong all weekend and on course to score P5 without the neutralization of the race.
 I've no doubt that over the course of the season, a little luck will eventually go his way.
 During Friday practice, the car showed flashes of its true potential.
 We continued experimenting with set-up, fitted some new components and that's provided us answers and indications of which direction to go in.
 A huge amount of hard work has been going on in the factories to unpick the data from Miami and turn it into improvements for Barcelona.
-Having run there in winter testing, albeit with a car that has evolved a lot since then, it will be a good place to correlate the information we have on the current car and we're h opeful that we'll make another step forward.
+Having run there in winter testing, albeit with a car that has evolved a lot since then, it will be a good place to correlate the information we have on the current car and we're hopeful that we'll make another step forward.
 The track itself is a good all-rounder, so it really puts every aspect of the car to the test.
 It's never been a great track for overtaking so it'll be interesting to see how these new-shape 2022 F1 cars impact the on-track spectacle in Spain.
 In basketball terms, we head to Barcelona at the end of the first quarter of the game.
 We know that once we translate the learnings we've made into track performance, there's still a lot of the game left to play".

-Carlos Sainz Jr. gives several statements to the microphones of the journalists.
-The track for your home race is very well known to all the drivers , given that it has regularly been used for winter testing.
+Carlos Sainz Jr. gives several statements to the microphones of the journalists: The track for your home race is very well known to all the drivers, given that it has regularly been used for winter testing.
 What are its main features and which section do you like best?

 "This is definitely a track that we know very well and I think all drivers enjoy it.
 The track layout offers a mix of high, medium and low speed corners that makes it challenging to get the right balance of the car throughout an entire lap.
 I think turns 3 and 9 are the most thrilling ones.
-At turn 3, a long high speed right hander, we maintain a lot of G force from entry to exit and turn 9 is a great uphill high speed corner that we expect to take flat out, at least in Qualifying.
+At turn 3, a long high speed right hander, we maintain a lot of G force from entry to exit and turn 9 is a great uphill high-speed corner that we expect to take flat out, at least in Qualifying.
 The track has a lot of character and I look forward to driving this new car here in race conditions".

 "The goal, as in every other race weekend, is to extract the maximum out of our car and try to win the Grand Prix.
 The fact that it´s my home race makes it even more special because of all the fans and the support we get there, but in terms of goals, we need to always push and fight for the best result possible".